Soban specializes in higher end Korean comfort food.

-Gan Jang Gae Jang ($29.99), raw crab marinated in soy sauce, has become a signature dish, and people quickly dispensed of the sweet, silky meat, prying and sucking crab (and clumps of roe) from the spotted legs and shell.
+Gan Jang Gae Jang ($29.99), raw crab marinated in soy sauce, has become a signature dish, and people quickly dispensed of the sweet, silky meat, prying and sucking crab (and roe clusters) from the spotted legs and shell.

-Eun Daegu Jorim ($24.99) was an especially good version of a comforting Korean dish, with slices of fatty, bony black cod, and slabs of daikon, braised in a sauce starring soy sauce and red chilies that reduces until it forms a savory intensity that permeates the star ingredients.
+Eun Daegu Jorim ($24.99) was an especially good version of a comforting Korean dish, with slices of fatty, bony black cod, and daikon slabs braised in a soy sauce with red chilies that reduces until it forms a savory intensity that permeates the star ingredients.

-Hwang Tae G Ui ($19.99) featured grilled, gochujang-slathered dried Pollack, which our server scissor-cut.
-The firm fillets had concentrated flavor, but didn’t get too funky.
+Hwang Tae G Ui ($19.99) featured grilled, gochujang-slathered dried pollack, which our server scissor-cut.
+Firm fillets had concentrated flavor, but didn’t get too funky.
 Funny enough, Soban’s proprietors played a video of the pollack making process, which includes hanging fish on lines to dry.
 Apparently it’s a mountain treat, since the fish keeps well in low humidity.

-Al Tang ($18.99) was a spicy seafood stew with a clear broth loaded with clams, mussels, shrimp, vegetables, red chile and paste, a thatch of enoki mushrooms, and clumps of fish eggs that tasted innocuous, but had a mealy texture that could easily qualify as acquired.
+Al Tang ($18.99) was a spicy seafood stew with clear broth loaded with clams, mussels, shrimp, vegetables, red chile and paste, a thatch of enoki mushrooms, and fish egg clumps that tasted innocuous, but had a mealy texture that could easily qualify as acquired.

 Our off-menu seafood bowl ($19.99) was terrific, containing two colors of tobiko – flying fish roe – green and orange, along with fibrous jicama, chewy raw squid strips, and sprouts.
 We added gochujang and they integrated all of the ingredients, bringing about a blizzard of textures and flavors.
 This was like a deluxe, oceanic bibimbap, minus the rice.

-Before the meal, Kang called Soban “the best Korean restaurant in the U.S.” and while it’s not worth trying to disprove Kang’s hyberbole, let us just say that our meal was damn good, and that sometimes, a restaurant’s first impression isn’t necessarily its best., Los Angeles, CA 90019
+Before the meal, Kang called Soban “the best Korean restaurant in the U.S.” and while it’s not worth trying to disprove Kang’s hyberbole, let us just say that our meal was damn good, and that sometimes, a restaurant’s first impression isn’t necessarily its best.